InnuendoPi/Brautomat32/docs/dk/Sensoren/kalibrierung.md

 ## Procedure calibration with clinical thermometer

 A clinical thermometer is a well-suited reference thermometer.
 The upper measuring range of a clinical thermometer is limited to approx. 40°C. Carrying out the calibration corresponds to the procedure for ice bath and boiling temperature.
-The only difference: If you choose 40°C as the second calibration point, for example, the hob must be switched off as soon as the target temperature is reached and remains constant for approx. 60 seconds(no fluctuations).
-Only then can the calibration, i.e. the recording of 60 measurement samples, be started.
+The only difference: If you choose 40°C as the second calibration point, for example, the hob must be switched off as soon as the target temperature is reached and remains constant for approx. 60 seconds (no fluctuations).
+Only then can dThe calibration, i.e. the recording of 60 measurement samples, can be started.

 ## Sensor calibration log file